This post may contain affiliate links. Please see my disclosure policy for more details.

 In summary, if you want year-round summer and can handle high temperatures and some heavy rain, you’ll enjoy Brisbane.
 If you want a more distinct, cooler winter with cosy nights, fresher air and less extreme summer temperatures, you’ll probably prefer Sydney.

-4. Sydney Beaches vs Brisbane’s Lack of Beaches
+4. Sydney Beaches vs Brisbane Beaches

 If you love spending time at the beach, Sydney is the place to be.
 Sydney has a very long, craggy, meandering coastline absolutely packed with over 100 beautiful beaches.
 It even has beaches along the harbour and tucked inside bays.